 How Much You Can Borrow in Delaware?

 Delaware's modest home prices are reflected in its jumbo loan limits.
-In all three of Delaware's counties, the loan limit is $417,000.
+In all three of Delaware's counties, the loan limit is $510,400 for 2020.
 Borrowing more requires a jumbo loan, which often carries higher rates and stricter underwriting standards than conforming loans.
-The $417,000 limit isn't unusual - it's the prevailing cut-off for most of the nation.
-FHA loan limits vary more.
-They're $379,500 in New Castle County, $316,250 in Sussex County and $271,050 in Kent County.
 For more details, check here:

 Buying a Home in Delaware: The Experts' Advice